openssl/openssl/Configurations/README.md

                            would then be 'OPENSSL_ABC_<version>' rather than
                            the default 'OPENSSL_<version>'.
 The string inserted
-                           into symbol versions is obtained by mapping all letters in the "variant" identifier to upper case and all non-alphanumeric characters to '_'.
+                           into symbol versions is obtained by mapping all letters in the "variant" identifier to uppercase and all non-alphanumeric characters to '_'.

         thread_scheme   => The type of threads is used on the configured platform.
 Currently known
                            values are "(unknown)", "pthreads",
-                           "uithreads" (a.k.a solaris threads) and
+                           "uithreads" (aka solaris threads) and
                            "winthreads".
 Except for "(unknown)", the
                            actual value is currently ignored but may be used in the future.
 See further notes